 Factual information is usually acceptable

-What the change to the code means for e-cig companies or vaping businesses is that they are allowed to advertise their business, but not promote the e-cigs and similar products which are sold.
+What the change to the code means for e-cig companies like ourselves or vaping businesses is that they are allowed to advertise their business, but not promote the e-cigs and similar products which are sold.
 Even when promoting the business, it’s important to ensure that nothing is shown which might persuade people to purchase e-cigs and similar, beyond factual information.
 For example, indicating that customers can enjoy significant discounts or premium e-cigs might be perceived as promotional in nature and therefore not allowed under the code.